 Hotels in the Marche, as in the rest of Italy, are graded by stars.
 One and two-star hotels are cheap but usually rather basic.
 Three-star hotels are good all-rounders but without many

 frills; prices vary significantly depending on location and season.
 Four-star places have most comforts you would expect at a higher price.
 Five-star world-class hotels are thin on the ground outside Italy's

 bigger cities - there are only three in Le Marche, two in Pesaro and one in Fermo.

-The best resource to search for hotels in the region is tripadvisor using "Marche, Italy" as search terms.
+The best resources to search for hotels in the region is booking.com and tripadvisor using "Marche, Italy" as search terms.
 The Marche Region tourism department also has accommodation listings on its English site here, but you may find it's not always a very easy database to use.